How To Fix Duck Feet: 10 Exercises To Improve Posture

 Although we don’t have to put much thought into walking, it’s a fairly complicated process involving the coordinated interplay of quite a number of bones, joints, and muscles.

 While we hear about proper joint alignment, we don’t often hear about proper foot positioning.
-In fact, most people take for granted the alignment of their feet when they walk—in most cases, our feet are oriented pretty straightforward.
+In fact, most people take the alignment of their feet when they walk for granted—in most cases, our feet are oriented pretty straightforward.

 However, there are two different foot postures—pigeon toes and duck feet—that are not all that uncommon.

 Both foot posture abnormalities can affect your comfort, walking economy, joint and muscle function, and health.
-If you have the duck feet foot posture, it can make you feel self-conscious, yet many people are reluctant to bring it up and ask how to fix duck feet.
+If you have the duck feet foot posture (out-toeing), it can make you feel self-conscious, yet many people are reluctant to bring it up and ask how to fix it.

 A person with duck feet.